mddazure/ipv6-over-vpn-nva/README.md

 # **IPv6 over an IPv4 IPSec VPN with Network Virtual Appliances**

-Although Azure VNET supports IPv4/IPv6 dual stack networking, the Site-to-site VPN VNET Gateway today does not.
-A VPN Gateway can be deployed in a dual stack VNET, but it will only allow IPv4 over VPN tunnels.
-The public (or private in the case of VPN over ExpressRoute) tunnel endpoint addesses can also only be IPv4.
+Although Azure VNET supports IPv4/IPv6 dual stack networking, the Site-to-site VPN VNET Gateway does not.

-IPv6 transport over VPN is in development at the time of writing this in May 2024, but an availability date has not been announced.
+A VPN Gateway can be deployed in a dual stack VNET but will only enable IPv4 over VPN.
+The public (or private, in the case of VPN over ExpressRoute) tunnel endpoint addesses can also only be IPv4.
+IPv6 over VPN is in development at the time of this writing in May 2024, but an availability date has not been announced.

-Router- and Firewall Network Virtual Appliances from various vendors support IPv6 VPN.
+Router- and Firewall Network Virtual Appliances from various vendors do support IPv6 VPN, and can be used as an alternative to the Azure-native VNET Gateway.

 This lab demonstrates an IPv6 VPN solution between two Cisco Catalyst 8000v routers.